AdobeDocs/experience-manager-learn.en/help/assets/dynamic-media/dynamic-media-video-player-feature-video-use.md

 >[!NOTE]
 >
-> Dynamic Media Hybrid will NOT support video streaming on Internet Explorer 11 after March 15th, 2022.
-To fall back to progressive playback please upgrade to 6.5.12.
+> Dynamic Media Hybrid does NOT support video streaming on Internet Explorer 11 as of March 15th, 2022.
+Please upgrade to 6.5.12 or higher to fall back to progressive playback on IE 11.

 <table>
  <thead>